delner/docker-training/exercises/basic/1-running_containers/README.md

     A nice shortcut for removing all containers from your system is `docker rm $(docker ps -a -q)`

     It can be tedious to remove old containers each time after you run them.

-    Docker also allows you to specify the `--rm` flag to the `docker run` command, which will remove the container after it exits.
+To address this, Docker also allows you to specify the `--rm` flag to the `docker run` command, which will remove the container after it exits.

     ```
     $ docker run --rm ubuntu:16.04 /bin/echo 'Hello and goodbye!'